 Portland boasts of lush and luxurious vegetation cover.
 Owing to the plentiful rains it experiences, it ranks 3rd among U.S. cities with 164 rainy days annually.
 It doesn’t imply that it receives the highest rainfall, but it means obtaining the appropriate rain to thrive for the flora & fauna.

-Rain in summers is scarce with warm daytime.
-June, July and august record the highest temperatures and rarely do any tourists plan tours during this time.
+Rain in summer is scarce with warm daytime.
+June, July, and August record the highest temperatures, and rarely do any tourists plan tours during this time.

 10. Rochester, New York

 It experiences a continental & fairly humid climate and counts as one of the most humid cities in America.
 The closeness of the Great Lakes strongly influences the weather pattern.

 Summers are fairly hot and bright across the region.
 Rochester has slightly muddy months, with moderately humid months on the other side of the year.
 The wettest month is April (49.9% relative humidity), and the wettest month is September (65.9%).

 Rain frequently occurs, even during summers, and is often accompanied by thunderstorms.

 Summers are occasionally cloudy, but the sky is never completely covered by clouds.
 But there are extremely hot and steamy periods, reaching the F 90-degree mark.